 to prepare the annual reports on the EU budget and the European Development Funds, for adoption by the Court as a whole.

-The Audit Quality Control Committee is made up of the Member for Audit Quality Control and two other Members drawn from any of the five chambers.
+The Audit Quality Control Committee is made up of the Member for Audit Quality Control and one Member from each Chamber.
 It deals with the ECA’s audit policies, standards and methodology, audit support and development and audit quality control.

 The Administrative Committee is made up of the Deans of the chambers, the ECA President, the Member for Institutional Relations and the Member for Audit Quality Control.
 It deals with all administrative matters and decisions on issues related to communication and strategy.